The three-four o’clock segment (90-120 degrees), running out from the Under Helm Sycamore. Browse the map to explore what’s in the area.

 The April Issue ~ Wellbeing

 We almost always feel better for time outdoors, away from built-up areas, with the elements full in our faces, and a big sky above.
 We know many other people who feel the same.
 There are so many studies that prove the beneficial effects that time outdoors, in green and open spaces, can have on health; even without studies you might know this from your own experience.
 In the heart of Britain’s most visited National Park we’ll be considering the relationship between time outdoors, in nature, and spiritual, emotional, mental and physical wellbeing.
-The April Essay will follow.
+As with the other issues we’ve chosen to enquire into, we’ll be feeding what we learn into the book, due to be published in September 2020.

 Walking, Camping & the Canvas